25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 20. San Siro Stadium

-Experiencing a football match in Milan is an unforgettable experience.
-The San Siro Stadium is one of the largest stadiums in Europe, home to both AC Milan and Inter Milan, and holds up to 80,000 people.
+If you’re a football fan, San Siro Stadium is a must-see in Milan.
+This iconic arena, home to both AC Milan and Inter Milan, holds up to 80,000 spectators and is one of the largest stadiums in Europe.

 what to see in Milan / where to go in Milan / Milan sights